rgaiacs/swc-git-novice-euroscipy2016/_episodes/07-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `euroscipy2016` repository, and run this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://github.com/vlad/euroscipy2016.git
 ~~~
 {: .bash}